shipcloud/shipcloud-for-woocommerce/README.txt

 == Changelog ==

+= 1.0.1 =
+* Fixed massive number of calls for carriers

 = 1.0.0 beta 1 =
 * Return services are only allowed for shop customers
 * Preselection of user selected shipment method in admin